-Recruiting a new trainee nursing associate
+Recruiting a new student nursing associate

-Consider the steps below when recruiting a new trainee nursing associate
+Consider the steps below when recruiting a new student nursing associate

-Find out when the University will be delivering their next programme.
-Then allow sufficient time to recruit your TNA, induct them into your organisation and complete the University application process.
-Some Universities require evidence of the Care Certificate before entry.
+Find out when the university will be delivering their next programme.
+Then allow sufficient time to recruit your SNA, induct them into your organisation and complete the university application process.